yegor256/blog/_posts/2015/dec/2015-12-22-why-dont-you-contribute-to-open-source.md

 place: Kiev, Ukraine
 tags: programming
 description: |
-  An active open-source contribution is a good habit for a software developer who is passionate about his or her job.
+  An active open source contribution is a good habit for a software developer who is passionate about his or her job.
 keywords: